dimitarmitkov/RealEstate/README.md

 # RealEstate
 Please check SQL server settings in RealEstateDbContext.
-It needed to be changed dependin on your configuration.
+It needed to be changed depending on your configuration.